Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Widget-version Ls:

 Ls
 ++

-Lists all the version for a specified widget container.
+Lists all the version for a widget container.

 Example: